Remove 4 matches to leave 4 equal triangles with every matchstick as a part of a triangle.

 Will the final figure be 4 equal triangles each with 2-match sides or 1-match sides?

-Intuitively I decided from final number of matches as 16 - 4 = 12, that with so few matches, 4 equal triangles each with 2-match sides won't be possible at all.
+Intuitively, I decided from the final number of matches as 16 - 4 = 12, that with so few matches, 4 equal triangles each with 2-match sides won’t be possible at all.

 So it seemed very reasonable to assume that the final figure will be 4 triangles with each triangle having 1-match side only.

-With some idea on the final figure, I went ahead to be more clear about the final solution figure.
+I wanted to be clear about the final solution figure.

 Let me tell you why I want to know the final figure.
-All along my intention is to compare the initial puzzle figure and the final solution figure to identify the 12 common matchsticks that I must keep fixed.
+My intention is to compare the initial puzzle figure and the final solution figure to identify the 12 common matchsticks that I must keep fixed.
 I will simply remove the rest 4 matchsticks to get the solution.
-A very optimistic objective no doubt about it.
-Let's see whether and how this line of action works.

-So I set my mind to counting the number of matches that will be left at the end and what kind of 4 triangles can be formed with these matches.
+I count the number of matches that will be left at the end to imagine what kind of 4 triangles be formed with these matches.

-This is analysis of number of matchsticks and common matchsticks together, a very effective technique often used in solving matchstick puzzles.
+This is an analysis of the number of matchsticks and common matchsticks together, a very effective technique often used in solving matchstick puzzles.